solliancenet/MCW-Securing-the-IoT-end-to-end/Whiteboard design session/WDS student guide - Securing the IoT end to end.md

 8. Is the solution capable of being flexible in the types of reporting and alerts that can be generated based on custom logging event data?

 9. Will we be able to limit the messages and network traffic to specific network IP addresses/subnets for our devices?

+10. Can Microsoft provide a more modern solution to support their IoT device upgrades?

 ### Infographic for common scenarios